George Prokopiou: Early life

 George J. Prokopiou was born in Athens in 1946.
-He was educated at the National Technical University of Athens.
+He holds a Civil Engineering degree from the National Technical University of Athens.

 Career

 Prokopiou bought his first ship in 1971, a 55,000-tonne tanker, Pennsylvania.
-He is the founder of Dynacom Tankers, Sea Traders and Dynagas.
-In June 2014, the Dynacom Tankers fleet encompassed 54 vessels, the Sea Traders company had a fleet of 29 dry bulk carriers and Dynagas had a fleet of 10 LNG carriers, including four new buildings.
+He is the founder of Dynacom Tankers (established in 1991), Sea Traders and Dynagas.
+In February 2025, the Dynacom Tankers fleet encompassed 64 vessels, the Sea Traders company had a fleet of 5 bulk carriers and Dynagas had a fleet of 21 LNG carriers.
+In total his current fleet stands at 91 vessels.
+George Prokopiou is overseeing a newbuilding program for 88 vessels.

 In March 2015, he had a net worth of $2 billion, and a fleet of 89 ships, according to Bloomberg.

-In 2016, Lloyd's List named him number 12 in their list of the Top 100 most influential people in the shipping industry.
-Prokopiou also appeared in the Top 100 in 2012, 2013, 2014 and 2015.
+In 2024, Lloyd's List named him number 20 in their list of the Top 100 most influential people in the shipping industry.
+Prokopiou also appeared in the Top 100 in 2012, 2013, 2014, 2015, 2016, 2017, 2020 and 2021.

+Forbes estimated Prokopiou net worth at $3.7 billion in 2024 listed at #1046 globally.

 Personal life

 He is married to Alexandra.
 They have four daughters.
 As of 2014, Eliza, the eldest works for her father's companies, as does her husband Nick Chrissakis.
 Ioanna works for her father in dry cargo, and her husband, John Kairis also works in shipping, running Kairis Brothers.
 Marina works on tanker projects and long-term business, and her husband Tony Lauritzen is CEO of Dynagas LNG Partners.
-The youngest, Maria-Elena, was studying economics at Bocconi University in Milan in 2014.
+The youngest, Maria-Elena, is the founder and owner of shipping firm, Delos Navigation.